 Agile can also be deployed effectively in companies of all sizes.
 Many enterprise companies utilize Agile methodology, including LEGO & Cisco.

 And while buy-in can be challenging whenever any kind of change is presented, people will adapt when you show them a better way.
 Having a good change management plan can help with this.

-The goal of the Agile software development life cycle is to create and deliver superior products as quickly as possible.
+The goal of the Agile software development life cycle is ultimately about bringing value as early and continuously as possible.

 In today’s environment, this can give your company a critically important edge over the competition.